elf4j/elf4j-provider/README.md

-As with any other [ELF4J](https://github.com/elf4j/elf4j) logging provider, client application should code against [service API](https://github.com/elf4j/elf4j#service-interface-and-access-api) of the ELF4J facade, and drop in this provider implementation as a runtime-scope dependency in Maven or other build tools alike:
+As with any other [ELF4J](https://github.com/elf4j/elf4j) logging provider, client application should code against [service API](https://github.com/elf4j/elf4j#service-interface-and-access-api) of the ELF4J facade, and drop in this provider implementation as a runtime-scope dependency in Maven or other build tools alike.

-See ELF4J facade [usage sample](https://github.com/elf4j/elf4j#use-it---for-logging-service-api-clients).
+See ELF4J facade [sample usage](https://github.com/elf4j/elf4j#use-it---for-log-service-api-clients).

 In case of multiple ELF4J service providers in classpath, pick this one like so: